Lemuroid 1.17.0

 lemuroid_1_17_0

-It has been ages since I last wrote on this blog, but Lemuroid 1.17.0 is rolling out now in beta and that deserves a post.
+It has been ages since I last wrote on this blog, but Lemuroid 1.17.0 is finally out and that deserves a post.

 Headline changes: